-Pavable by natural persons and legal entities:
+Payable by natural persons and legal entities:

-Property value Rates of tax R 0 - R 600 000 0% R 600 001 - R1 000 000 3% on the value above R600 000 R 1 000 001 - R1 500 000 R12 000 plus 5% on the value above R1 000 000 R1 1 500 001 and above R37 000 plus 8% on the value above R1 500 000
+Property value Rates of tax R 0-R 600 000 Nil R 600 001 - R1 000 000 3% on the value above R 600 000 R1 000 001 - R1 500 000 R12 000 + 5% on the value above R1 000 000 R1 500 001 + R37 000 + 8% on the value above R1 500 000

-- No transfer duty is payable if the transaction is subject to VAT - · If a registered vendor purchases property from a non-vendor, the VAT notional input tax credit is limited to the VAT fraction (14/114) of the lower of the selling price or the open market value.
-A notional input tax credit is only claimable to the extent to which the purchase price has been paid and the property is registered in the Deeds Office - As from 10 January 2012, the restriction that the notional input is limited to the transfer duty paid is no longer applicable - Certain exemptions apply to corporate restructuring - .
-The acquisition of a contingent right in a trust that holds a residential property or the shares in a company or the member's interest in a close corporation, which owns residential property, comprising more than 50% of its CGT assets, is subject to transfer duty at the applicable rate - Liabilities of the entity are to be disregarded when calculating the fair value of the contingent right in the trust, the shares in the company or the member's interest in the close corporation - · Residential property includes dwellings, holiday homes, apartments and similar abodes, improved and unimproved, zoned for residential purposes.
+- No transfer duty is payable if the transaction is subject to VAT - If a registered vendor purchases property from a non-vendor, the notional input tax credit is limited to the VAT fraction (14/114) applied to the lower of the selling price or the open market value.
+A notional input tax credit is only claimable to the extent to which the purchase price has been paid and the property is registered in the Deeds Office - As from 10 January 2012, the notional input tax credit is no longer limited to the transfer duty paid - Certain exemptions apply to corporate restructuring - The acquisition of a contingent right in a trust that holds a residential property or the shares in a company or the member's interest in a close corporation, which owns residential property, comprising more than 50% of its CGT assets, is subject to transfer duty at the applicable rate - Liabilities of the entity are to be disregarded when calculating the fair value of the contingent right in the trust, the shares in the company or the member's interest in the close corporation - Residential property includes dwellings, holiday homes, apartments and similar abodes, improved and unimproved, zoned for residential purposes.
 It excludes a structure of five or more units, rented by five or more unconnected persons.
-It also excludes fixed property forming part of the enterprise of a VAT vendor - Any person who does or omits to do anything with the intent to evade transfer duty may be charged with additional duty up to twice the amount of duty payable.
-Such a person is guilty of an offence and liable on conviction to a fine or imprisonment for a period not exceeding 60 months - No transfer duty was payable in respect of the acquisition by a qualifying natural person of a residence, mainly used for domestic purposes (including holiday homes), from a qualifying corporate entity or trust between 11 February 2009 and 31 December 2012, subject to the winding up or termination of certain of the entities within six months of the disposal.
+It also excludes fixed property forming part of the enterprise of a VAT vendor.